Ericliu001/AndroidSimpleMVP/README.md

 As a result, the Presenter classes are Unit Testable and less error prone.

-The class MainActPresenterTest is included in the project to demonstrate how to test against the MainActPresenter class
+The <b>TestCase class MainActPresenterTest</b> is included in the project to demonstrate how to test against the MainActPresenter class